nsondej/nicksondej.com/README.md

-# Peter Steinberger's Personal Website
+# Nick Sondej's Personal Website

 This is the source code for my personal website, built with [Astro](https://astro.build) and deployed on [Vercel](https://vercel.com).
+It's forked from Peter Steinberger's (@steipete) personal site, with his blogs and info replaced with my own, and then some

 ## About

-I'm Peter Steinberger, an iOS developer, entrepreneur, and open source contributor.
-This website hosts my personal blog and information about my work.
+I'm Nick Sondej, a mechanical design engineer who side-quested his way into a wacky collection of skills and hobbies (possibly too many).
+This website hosts my writing, some thoughts on life of various depth, and assorted projects.

 ## Project Structure